-In this model the parallel paths represent the multiple bounces of the incoming sound wave on the geometrical structures that constitute the pinna.
-Since the different trajectories represented have, in effect, different lengths they are affected by different delays, τ_i .
-Similarly, the loss of energy in each reflection of sound is modeled by a magnitude factor, ρ_i , in each of the paths of the block diagram.
-If the resonator block in the diagram can be represented by two parameters, such as the angle and the radius of its poles in the z-plane, the instantiation of a model such as the one shown in Figure 2 would require the definition of only 9 parameters, all of which can reasonably be expected to relate to geometrical measurements of the outer ear of the subject.
+In this model the parallel paths represent the multiple bounces of the incoming sound wave on the geometrical structures of the pinna.
+Different trajectories will have different lengths, modeled by different delays, τ_i Similarly, the loss of energy in each reflection of sound is modeled by a magnitude factor, ρ_i , in each of the paths of the block diagram.
+If the resonator block in the diagram can be represented by two parameters, such as the angle and the radius of its poles in the Z-plane, the instantiation of a model such as the one shown in Figure 2 would require the definition of only 9 parameters, all of which can reasonably be expected to relate to geometrical measurements of the outer ear of the subject.
 This approach, therefore, satisfies the requirements of a reduced-parameter pinna model, which could be "cascaded" with Algazi's functional head model to represent a given HRTF.

-Since, however, the parameters of our model cannot be measured directly, our first goal is to convert HRIR sequences measured by specialized equipment (e.g., AuSIM's HeadZap HRTF measurement system).
+Since the parameters of our model cannot be measured directly; our first goal is to convert HRIR sequences measured by specialized equipment (e.g., AuSIM's HeadZap HRTF measurement system) into specific instances of our model.
 Once the values for our model are known for multiple source positions and for a large enough number of experimental subjects, from whom anatomical measurements are also available, empirical rules will be developed to assign parameter values from anatomical measurements.
 Such rules could then be used to assign a custom set of parameters to the model for spatial audio generation for any subject if his/her geometric measurements are known.
 This paper describes a new approach for the definition of the model parameters from the decomposition of a measured HRIR for one of the ears of a given subject, i.e., the conversion of a "traditional" measured HRIR sequence of values to a smaller set of model parameters.